College basketball: Johnson & Johnson deliver in Clarke victory

 “We don’t just go out and out-talent teams,” Blaine said.
 “I’m not saying we don’t have talent, because we certainly do.
 We just don’t run roughshod over people.
 We do it with a combination of ability and toughness.
 That’s defined by being able to do your job under any circumstance.
 The guys did that tonight.
 They were resilient and whatever cliché you want to use, they’re clichés because they’re true.”

-When the Bobcats took the lead briefly, Deylon Johnson was 4-for-4 from the foul line on consecutive possessions for a 64-60 lead that the Pride wouldn’t relinquish.
+When the Bobcats took the lead briefly, Deylon Johnson was 4-for-4 from the foul line on consecutive possessions for a 64-60 lead that the Pride never relinquished.
 Deylon Johnson then added a sweet dish to Xavier Johnson on a hoop and the foul that pushed the lead to seven.

 “We had to make some adjustments on defense and started talking more, and it helped us out a lot,” Deylon Johnson said.
 “We started finding it on offense and they had to start fouling us, so we could extend the lead there.”